Ivan123-ops/ava-guides/ERC20.md

-# How to deploy a ERC-721 token on Avalanche with OpenZeppelin
+# How to deploy a ERC-20 token on Avalanche with OpenZeppelin
 Published on 3 August 2021

 ***YouTube guide available!
 (Click on the image below)***

 [![Youtube guide](http://img.youtube.com/vi/OCyOyqDDXOA/0.jpg)](https://www.youtube.com/watch?v=OCyOyqDDXOA)

-This guide will help you to create a ERC-721 token which represents ownership of non-fingible tokens or NFTs.
+This guide will help you to create a ERC-20 token on Avalanche Network.
+The main idea is to deploy Solidity smart contract on Avalanche blockchain.
-In this case, every token is unique and and the same time can be transferred between individuals.
+So now, let’s walk through the steps.

 ## 1. Setting up Metamask
 First thing you need to do is to setup a custom RPC in your Metamask in order to connect to FUJI Testnet on Avalanche C-Chain.